-Another challenge of sexual attraction is learning to stay centered and listen to your gut in the early stages of being with someone.
+Another challenge of physical attraction is learning to stay centered and listen to your gut in the early stages of being with someone.
 This isn’t easy in the midst of hormones surging, but it’s essential to make healthy relationship decisions.

 Over the years, I’ve spoken at women’s prisons and domestic violence centers.
 My talk, “How Listening to Your Gut Can Prevent Domestic Violence,” focuses on showing women how to identify and act on their inner voice.
 The gut senses a potential for kindness and violence.